TareqNewazShahriar/raspberrypi-os-guide/README.md

 ## How to connect and work with Raspberry PI from the computer
 * Plug the memory card to Raspberry PI.
 * Connect to the power either using a 5v charger or to the computer usb.
 * Wait for a couple of minutes to load the OS.
 It will automatically connect to the WIFI.
+Note: to change or add WIFI information, check **Usefull Notes** below.
 * Go to the Router admin panel and get the IP address of the RPI.
 * Install entire *Remote Development* suite VSCode extensions to access and to do development in Raspberry PI.
 * Start creating a new remote connection on the extension.